678 Go

 when severe hypoxaemia ensues.

-baseline differences were not important.
+baseline dierences were not important.

 In our patients survival depended on lung